futzu/SCTE35_threefive/new_stuff.md

-### New Cool Stuff

-> I've quietly added some cool stuff that I've used for work.
->
-> threefive has help docs.
-> use them.
->
+## ```New Cool Stuff```
+When new features are added to threefive.
+I wait at least a release before I announce them.

-> New stuff is always there first.
+threefive has help docs. new stuff is always there first.

 ```py3
 a@fumatica:~/threefive$ pypy3